lambdamikel/LambdaSpeak-FS/README.md

 mode*, in which *output* is not sent directly to the serial port.
 Rather, it is first put into the transmission buffer, and upon a *flush buffer* command, the whole buffer is sent at once over the serial output (TX) port.
+This send / transmission buffer can hold **268 bytes**.
 Have a look at the BASIC programs `SERIAL2.BAS` for the buffered mode, and `SERIAL3.BAS` for the direct mode.
 Note that `buffered` only refers to the OUTGOING / TRANSMISSION buffer; for INCOMING messages, the RECEIVE BUFFER is ALWAYS being used.